 WATCH: On Georgia Dome's Final Day, Atlanta Bids Farewell With A Bam

 As an icon, the Georgia Dome stood commandingly on the Atlanta skyline.
-Host to the 1996 Summer Olympics, two Super Bowls and countless Atlanta Falcons home games, the imposing stadium was a fixture for roughly two and a half decades, since its completion in 1992 at a cost of $214 million.
+Host to the 1996 Summer Olympics, two Super Bowls and countless Atlanta Falcons home games, the imposing stadium was a fixture for roughly 2 1/2 decades, since its completion in 1992 at a cost of $214 million.

 Now, it's little more than a massive heap of concrete, steel and fiberglass.